Washington Drug and Alcohol Statistics

 - You have friends or family in the area

-- Your insurance will pay for rehab there
+- Your insurance will pay for treatment there

 - You like Bellevue and believe staying there will be helpful for your recovery